About title-level settings

 Those wishing to customize the OCLC number associated with a record can use this field to add the number they find more appropriate.
 After you save, it will appear in the OCLC number field.
 This field is restricted to numbers and specifically, to numbers in the system.

-Grouped OCNs is a looser matching process that the knowledge base uses to associate records that describe the same work.
-It can make your e-resources more discoverable by surfacing a link to the full text on the equivalent record for the physical item.
+Grouped OCN functionality in knowledge base collections uses a matching process to associate records that describe the same work.
+Grouped OCNs can make your e-resources more discoverable by surfacing a link to a full text resource on an equivalent record for a physical item.

 Not all titles have this value.
 Some providers include unique identifiers when they send metadata for the WorldCat knowledge base.
 The Vendor ID will display in the Collection Manager interface at the title-level and is editable.
 It corresponds to the vendor_id column in the KBART file.